 Helicobacter pylori (H. pylori) is a bacterium colonising the gastric mucosa and may be the causative agent in a number of gastrointestinal pathologies.

-Initial testing for H. pylori may be done by laboratory-based serology, urea breath test and stool antigen test.
-Re-testing should always be done using urea breath test.
+Initial testing for H. pylori may be done by laboratory-based serology or stool antigen test.

 One week therapy with a proton pump inhibitor (PPI) and two antibiotics is recommended: